zhangyi-he/WFM-1L-DiffusApprox-MLE/README.md

 # Estimation of natural selection and allele age from time series allele frequency data using a novel likelihood-based approach
-Source code is implemented for a likelihood-based method for inferring natural selection and allele age from time series data of allele frequencies, and the article has been published in Genetics, available at https://doi.org/10.1534/genetics.120.303400.
+The source code is implemented for a likelihood-based method for inferring natural selection and allele age from time series data of allele frequencies, and the article has been published in Genetics, available at https://doi.org/10.1534/genetics.120.303400.

 [Code v1.0](https://github.com/zhangyi-he/WFM-1L-DiffusApprox-KBE/tree/master/Code%20v1.0) includes the source code implemented for the case of constant demographies.